redox-os/book/src/ch05-03-compiling-program.md

 ```

 In order to rebuild the filesystem image to reflect changes in the `source`
-directory, it is nessesary to run `touch filesystem.toml` before running make.
+directory, it may be necessary to run `touch config/x86_64/myfiles.toml` before running make.

 ## Step Three: Running your program